 Submissions to the National Science Foundation Major Research Instrumentation Program must follow standard limited submissions procedures with the following modifications.

 - All submissions must include a description of where the instrument will be housed and a sustainability plan.
-The sustainability plan must address the following.
+The sustainability plan must address:

-- Anticipated operations & maintenance (O&M) costs over that lifetime
+- Anticipated operations & maintenance, or O&M, costs over that lifetime.

-- If you plan to use user fees as a way to support the instrument's O&M costs, please address what the costs to a user will be, the expected number of users per year, and a description of the market for using the instrument (i.e., who will your users be and how likely will they be to use the instrument)
+- If you plan to use user fees as a way to support the instrument's O&M costs, please address what the costs to a user will be, the expected number of users per year, and a description of the market for using the instrument — who will be your users and how likely will they be to use the instrument?

-All submission components should be combined into a single PDF and submitted to email@example.com by 5:00 p.m. on the the deadline listed in the Funding Connection.
-The font size should be no smaller than Times New Roman 11 pt.
+All submission components should be combined into a single PDF and submitted to email@example.com by 5 p.m. on the date listed on the Upcoming Limited Submission Opportunities table.
+Use no smaller than an 11 pt.
+Times New Roman font.